tuplescompany/crumbjs/README.md

 - Automatic OpenAPI 3.1 document generation and UI (Swagger or Scalar)
 - Simple middleware system and optional global middlewares
 - Simple proxy helpers to forward requests and (optionally) document them — use app.proxy() for a single route, or app.proxyAll() to forward all routes under a given path.
-- Zero lock-in: use as little or as much as you need

 ## Included utilities